Comparing Uncertainty Measurement and Mitigation Methods for Large Language Models: A Systematic Review: Survey Methodologies

 \subsection{Review Methodology}

 Our review methodology follows the PRISMA systematic literature review framework \cite{page2021prisma}.
-It begins with defining the objectives of the literature review and formulating research questions.
+It begins by defining the objectives of the literature review and formulating research questions.
 The next stage, identification, is guided by the protocol outlined in \cite{kitchenham2004procedures}, where we establish inclusion and exclusion criteria to ensure a focused selection of studies.
 We conduct keyword-based searches and extract relevant data from databases and registers.

 In the screening stage, we assess the retrieved records by reviewing their titles and abstracts to determine their relevance.
 This step also involves defining the key data to be extracted from each primary study, including quality indicators and eligibility thresholds.
 Finally, in the inclusion stage, we conduct a full-text analysis of the selected papers, making final inclusion decisions based on the RQs.
 Throughout this process, we maintain and synthesize comprehensive lists of both included and excluded studies.
+Having established our review scope and methodology, we now address each research question in turn, beginning with the foundations of uncertainty in LLMs.